Finn Gehrsitz

-Finn Gehrsitz (born 25 September 2004) is a German racing driver who is currently competing in the FIA World Endurance Championship with Akkodis ASP Team.
+Finn Gehrsitz (born 25 September 2004) is a German racing driver who is currently competing in the FIA World Endurance Championship with Garage 59.
+He previously drove for Akkodis ASP Team.

 Career

 2020

 Having been slated to make his car racing debut in the Lamera Cup at Misano in 2020, Gehrsitz instead debuted in the Porsche Super Sports Cup at the Hockenheimring owing to the effects of the COVID-19 pandemic on the racing schedule.
 He started his career out in brilliant fashion, winning his first two races in GT4 machinery.
 At the GTC Finale held at the same circuit in November, Gehrsitz finished the endurance race in third, before being disqualified for an operational error, before winning the sprint race.

 2021

 For the 2021 season, Gehrsitz would move to compete in the Michelin Le Mans Cup, driving in the LMP3 category for Phoenix Racing.
 Partnering Hamza Owega, the German would qualify second for the opening two races, scoring a seventh and fourth place in the races, before taking his first pole position at Monza.
 He made good use of his grid spot, remaining in first before handing over the car to Owega at the midway point of the race, before their car suffered a mechanical issue, forcing them to retire.
 Another pole followed at the penultimate round in Spa-Francorchamps, where the team finished fourth, before Gehrsitz missed the season finale, meaning he dropped to ninth in the standings by season's end.

 At the end of the year, Gehrsitz made his debut in the European Le Mans Series, driving for Eurointernational in the season finale at Portimão.